 Layla quickly ran back down the hall to her room.
 She shut the door and locked it.
 Her mom said if a monster was ever in the house, she was to go into her closet and hide there.
 She did her best to do what her daddy had shown her and barely moved the stack of blankets out of the way to expose the little door.
 She slipped in and waited for morning.

 Her parents’ door was wide open.
 That made Layla smile and skip all the way into the room.
-She saw her mommy sleeping in bed but her dad was nowhere to be seen.
-But it didn’t matter anyways since Daddy wasn’t very good at making Mickey Mouse pancakes.
+She saw her mommy sleeping in bed, but her dad was nowhere to be seen.
+But it didn’t matter anyway since Daddy wasn’t very good at making Mickey Mouse pancakes.

 “Mommy, I’m hungry.”
 Layla didn’t need to whisper anymore.
-There were no monster and it was way past the time for Mommy to be up.
+There was no monster, and it was way past the time for Mommy to be up.

 Layla went out front to see if she missed her dad.
 Sometimes he worked on his car and would hide under it.
 He said it was his secret place from Mommy.
 And she didn’t check there last time, so that had to be it.
 After looking under the car and not finding him anywhere, Layla sat at the end of the driveway.
 Maybe he went with a friend somewhere.

 “Layla?”
 A woman’s voice called from across the street.

 “Hi, Miss Rachel!”
 Layla sprung to her feet and dashed to her neighbor's yard.